 The NRD's general manager is responsible for hiring and management of employees.
 The first general manager was Ron Bishop.
-Lyndon Vogt was hired in June 2013 when Bishop retired.
+Lyndon Vogt was hired in 2013 when Bishop retired.
 Vogt had previously served as manager of the Upper Niobrara White NRD in Chadron and Lower Niobrara in Butte.

-Starting in 2020, the CPNRD, Rain Water Basin Joint Venture, and NRCS partnered to share the cost of employing joint employee positions including a communications specialist, easement specialists and a prescribed fire planning specialist.
+In 2020, CPNRD began partnering with the Rain Water Basin Joint Venture, UNL and NRCS to share the cost of employing joint employee positions including an agronomist, communications specialist, integrated water management specialists and a prescribed fire planning specialist.
 CPNRD administers salaries for these partnerships.

-The partnerships have provided opportunities to meet long-term and short-term communications goals, private lands objectives, and habitat improvement for waterfowl and wildlife.
+The partnerships provide opportunities to meet longterm and short-term private lands objectives, communications goals and habitat improvement for waterfowl and wildlife.